Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Texas law states you are allowed to seek recovery of the monies you paid or incurred to doctors and other medical professionals.
 The medical bills must be both reasonable and necessary.
 Trucking companies almost always argue that at least some of the accident victim’s treatment was unreasonable or unnecessary.
 They usually retain a medical doctor to perform a “peer review”.

-Our lawyers will likely request that a medical provider review your pre-accident medical records so that the “Eggshell Plaintiff” doctrine can be argued if applicable.
-In addition, securing past medical records will often lead to the best evidence of pain, suffering, mental anguish, and impairment.
+Our firm routinely requests and reviews pre-accident medical records so that the “Eggshell Plaintiff” doctrine can be argued if applicable.
+In addition, securing past medical records often leads to the best evidence of pain, suffering, mental anguish, and impairment.

 What if You Decline the Trucking Company’s Last Settlement Offer?